 When considering this type of business lawyer, ask questions about various scenarios that could affect your business.
 If you aren’t confident that your business would be covered in those scenarios, you may want to choose a more specialized lawyer.

 Using an employment and labor lawyer only makes sense when your business has employees.
 If it does, your business should comply with state and federal laws.
 An attorney in this area of the law can help you draft employee manuals and ensure safety standards are in place.

 Some of the employment aspects that could affect your business are wrongful terminations, workplace discrimination, and sexual harassment.
-This isn’t a complete list, which is why lawyers who are experts in this area are needed to keep your business protected.
+This isn’t a complete list, which is why this type of lawyer can keep your business protected.

 If you feel you need to terminate an employee, you can discuss the issue with your lawyer.
 They can determine the best way to handle the situation.
 If there’s still a legal issue, the lawyer can step in and represent your company.

-Employment law is one area that changes often.
-It’s your lawyer’s job to keep up with these changes so that you don’t have to.
+Employment law is one area that changes often, but it’s your law firm’s job to monitor these changes so that you don’t have to.